 Specifically, processed meat has a very high ratio of sodium to potassium.
 Other factors in meat processing may also contribute to the problem, such as nitrosamines, aromatic hydrocarbons, and amines.
 But neglected in the majority of studies is the ratio of sodium to potassium in the diet.
 Processed meat consistently has a horribly poor ratio of sodium to potassium.
 See the sausage and processed meat table here.

 Emerging Areas Of Knowledge

 There is increasing knowledge concerning phytochemicals, antioxidants, AGEs and other substances in our food.
 The relationship of genetics to nutrition (nutrigenomics) is slowly emerging.
 Eventually this knowledge can be put into a framework to show the relative importance of each of these factors.
-At present their relative importance is unclear.
+But, at present their relative importance is unclear.

 Potassium To Sodium Ratio Has Clear Effects

 Next post we will present an overview of the framework for the potassium to sodium ratio that has been assembled by researchers throughout the world.
-Putting the research done on how potassium and sodium affect the cell, the organs, and hormones together with large epidemiologic and historical studies gives a very clear framework into which many otherwise unclear studies can be placed.
+Putting the research done on how potassium and sodium affect the cell, the organs, and hormones together with large epidemiological and historical studies gives a very clear framework into which many otherwise unclear studies can be placed.